IngeborgArdoe/training/academy/web-terminology.md

 ## Page
 A Page is a visual presentation of data for displaying, editing and deleting data.

-A Page can be of three types - View, Form and Canvas.
+All Pages fall into one of three categories - View, Form and Canvas:

-* [View](#page-type-view): A collection of data presented in a tabular format used for presenting more than one object, but also searching among objects.
+* [View](#pages-view): A collection of data presented in a tabular format used for presenting more than one object, but also searching among objects.
-* [Form](#page-type-form): Presents data in a schematic layout typically used for presenting and editing a single mail object, along with any related objects.
+* [Form](#pages-form): Presents data in a schematic layout typically used for presenting and editing a single object in focus, along with objects related to the main object.
-* [Canvas](#page-type-canvas): For solving problems involving multiple object types of equal importance.
+* [Canvas](#pages-canvas): For solving problems involving multiple object types of equal importance, where no one object is singularly in focus.

 A View can be used as a default presentation of a collection of objects.
 A Form can be used as a default presentation of a single object.
 A Canvas cannot be used as a default presentation, because there is no main data source in focus.